Pitrified/snippet/photo-viewer/README.md

 * cycle through them, put code to build a layout in a function

 ##### Photo selection
+* somewhere a dot to show whether or not the photo is in the selection

+DONE

 * select input folder(s) at runtime, add all the complete paths to the list of pic to cycle through
 * select output folder at runtime
 * `tkFileDialog.askdirectory()` to select folders
-* create (and backup existing) default output folder
-* somewhere a dot to show wether or not the photo is in the selection

-DONE

 * how are changes in the input list sent to photo\_frame(s)? quite easily, send just a list and update pointer
+* create (and backup existing) default output folder, no backup is needed, if the files exist they are not copied

 #### UI
+* show list of input photos and enable jumping around, (double)clickable labels

 ##### settings
 * how are settings visualized? the list of input photos, selected photos, saved?